haibuiminh/Simplebank/README.md

 * Run slowly on high load
 4. Why we don't use SQLX?
 * Quite fast & easy to use
-* Fields mapping via query text & struct tags
+* Fields mapping via query text & structure tags
-* Falure won't occur until runtime
+* Failure won't occur until runtime
 5. Why we don't use database/sql?
 * Very fast & straightforward
 * Manual mapping SQL fields to variables
 * Easy to make mistakes, not caught until runtime
+6.
+* To execute test we using golang postgres driver
+* Using testify to support run Unit test